Dental Services & Procedures

 When a tooth is cracked, broken, or has a deep cavity, bacteria can enter the pulp tissue and cause an infection inside of the tooth.
 When left untreated, an abscess will eventually form in the root of the tooth.
 If the infected tissue inside the tooth is not removed, pain and swelling will result from the pressure of your body fighting the infection.
 This will not only injure your jawbones, gums, and surrounding teeth, it is also detrimental to your overall health.

-Root canal treatment involves one to three visits depending on severity of infection and amount of teeth.
+Root canal treatment involves one to three visits depending on the severity of the infection and the number of teeth.
 During treatment, your general dentist or endodontist (a dentist who specializes in problems with the nerves of the teeth) removes the affected tissue.
 Next, the tissue will be removed, and the interior of the tooth will be cleaned and sealed.
 Finally, the tooth is filled with a naturally colored dental composite material.

 Sealants give your molars an extra layer of protection against decay and help prevent cavities.